The NHS provides most healthcare and healthcare services free of charge to UK residents, but there are some exceptions.

 Examples of Non-NHS services for which the practice can charge other organisations include:

 - Medical Reports for Insurance Companies

 We can usually inform you of the likely charge when you ask for the paperwork to be completed.

 Hawthorn Medical Centre may be willing to provide some non-NHS services for patients not registered with the practice.
 Please ask to speak to one of the Practice Secretaries to discuss your request.
 A practice secretary is available from Monday – Friday 9:30am – 3:30pm.

 When can I collect my documents?

-The Doctors of Hawthorn Medical Centre generally try to complete forms, documents , letters or reports within two working weeks.
+The GPs of Hawthorn Medical Centre generally try to complete forms, documents , letters or reports within two working weeks.
 Reports for other organisations are usually completed within four working weeks.